Embedded contact homology of prequantization bundles

 By Lemma \ref{lem:efromL} (i), it is possible to choose $\varepsilon(L)$ based on $L$ so that the embedded orbits contributing to the generators of $ECC^L_*(Y,\lambda_{\varepsilon(L)},\Gamma;J)$ consist only of fibers above critical points of $H$.
 In the proof of Lemma \ref{lem:efromL} in \S\ref{subsec:pertReeb} we show that $\varepsilon(L)\sim\frac{1}{L}$.
-Therefore, by Lemma \ref{lem:efromL} (ii), we can choose $L$ large enough so that the generators of $ECC^L_*(Y,\lambda_{\varepsilon(L)}),\Gamma;J)$ include any given orbit set whose embedded Reeb orbits are fibers above critical points.
+Therefore, by Lemma \ref{lem:efromL} (ii), we can choose $L$ large enough so that the generators of $ECC^L_*(Y,\lambda_{\varepsilon(L)}),\Gamma;J)$ include any given Reeb current whose embedded Reeb orbits are fibers above critical points.

 To capture all these filtered complexes, we prove the following result in \S\ref{subsec:PQBgens}: